 Covered employees include all full- and part-time employees of a covered employer who are at least 18 years old, unless the employee is covered by a multiemployer pension plan or the federal Railway Labor Act.
 The programs are also available to self-employed individuals.

 State legislation enacted in 2018 (2018 Ch.
 55) established the New York Secure Choice Savings Program, a state-run, payroll-deduction Roth IRA program for private-sector employers that don’t sponsor retirement plans.
-The program is voluntary and will be open to all private-sector employers — both for-profit and not-for-profit — in New York State that haven’t offered a qualified retirement plan in the last two years.
+The program will cover private-sector employers — both for-profit and not-for-profit — operating in New York for at least two years that had at least 10 employees in the state during the previous year and haven’t offered a qualified retirement plan in the last two years.
+Although enacted as a voluntary program, legislation (A03213A) passed in June 2021 makes the program mandatory for covered employers and requires them to automatically enroll employees who don’t opt out is voluntary and will be open to all private-sector employers — both for-profit and not-for-profit — in New York State that haven’t offered a qualified retirement plan in the last two years.
 Participating employers will have no fiduciary responsibility for the program.

 Employees age 18 or older who have New York wages are eligible to participate.
 A state-appointed retirement board will determine whether eligible employees of participating employers will be automatically enrolled.